espegun/python_project_setup/how_to_github_actions/README.md

 **Jobs** are actions like running tests, building containers or deploying those to the production environment.<br/>
 **Workflows** are composed on a number of jobs.<br/>

-GitHub looks for .yaml files in the `.github/workflows` directory.
+GitHub looks for workflow specifications as `.yml` files in the `.github/workflows` directory.

 ## Useful commands